 When it comes to bead fishing for steelhead, using artificial lures like fishing beads are among the most effective to catch these beautiful fish.
 Bead fishing originated in the early 1900’s and has become one of the most widely used attractants incorporated in modern sports fishing lures today.
 In this article we are going to cover why fishing beads work, selecting colors, salmon egg lifecycle, advanced tactics and more.

 Why Fishing Beads works for Steelhead

-Since Steelhead is part of the trout family they love salmon eggs and will strike at fishing beads largely out if instinct.
-This is why beads are such a great lure when fishing for steelhead.
+Since Steelhead are part of the trout family they love salmon eggs and will strike at fishing beads largely out if instinct.
+This is why beads are such an effective lure when fishing for steelhead.

 Selecting Bead Colors